chinamike65/hugo-tuolesi/content/book2/book2en.md

 The Ultimate Principle of Buddha and Bodhisattva

-Dependent Origination Empty Profound Meaning
+Dependent Origination and Profound Meaning of Emptiness

 correct credible theory